alecuba16/sdggroup_technical_test_spark_kafka_airflow/README.md

 # sdggroup_technical_test_spark_kafka_airflow
 This is the deliverable with the necessary material and configuration to generate the complete platform with docker-composer.
-No external tools are equired.
+No external tools are required.

 ## Environment preparation steps

 ### Build
-The docker-composer have to be built, because I had to extend the airflow base image to include JAVA as it is required by the spark_submit command.
-Also there are other images that have been extended and configured, like the HDFS
+The docker-composer has to be built because I had to extend the airflow base image to include JAVA as it is required by the spark_submit command.
+Also, there are other images that have been extended and configured, like the HDFS.

 `docker-compose up --build`

 ### Upload person_inputs.json data (required)
-Once all the services all up (check with `docker-compose ps`) , at least the hadoop FS ones (namenode and datanode), you have to run the script at the root of the project :
+Once all the services all up (check with `docker-compose ps`) , at least the Hadoop FS ones (name node and data node), you have to run the script at the root of the project :

 `./upload_person_input.sh`